FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw offer accepted=Informs that a draw offer has been accepted.
 This is a system message that appears in the chat box.
 This ends the game.

-Draw offer canceled= Informs that the player that sent the draw offer canceled it before his/her opponent responded.
+Draw offer canceled=Informs that the player that sent the draw offer canceled it before his/her opponent responded.
 This is a system message that appears in the chat box

 Your opponent offers a draw=This sentence appears in the right-hand side box while playing a game after your opponent offers you a draw.